frankovat/start/GenomeQualityControl.md

 After we finish the assembly, we have to asses the quality of the assembly.
-For this, we can use 3 programs.
-BUSCO, fCat and taXaminer.
+For this, we can use 2 programs.
+BUSCO, fCat.

 # BUSCO
 You can use the already preinstalled python environment in Metacentrum (https://wiki.metacentrum.cz/wiki/BUSCO).
 It is the easiest way to asses the quality of the genome assembly: BUSCO is fast and reliable.